lewie9021/hacker-news-latest/README.md

 I found the offical code examples to be a great help, offering guidance on how I should connect the pieces of Redux together.
 It was quite refreshing to find [other examples](http://rackt.org/redux/docs/introduction/Examples), not just the generic TODO application.

-At this point, I was still unsure how actions made their way through the application.
+At this point however, I was still unsure how actions made their way through the application.
 Luckily, I found [this article](https://code-cartoons.com/a-cartoon-intro-to-redux-3afb775501a6) that personified the Redux architecture through a series of interesting cartoon drawings.

 **Immutable**